lyfeyaj/railscasts-subscriber/README.md

 ## Notes

+#### For railscasts free user
-+ For railscasts free user, You can update and download all free railscasts episodes with this tools;
++ You can update and download all free railscasts episodes with this tools

+#### For railscasts pro user
-+ For railscasts pro user, You need to have a subscription code (license) such as: XJHhjlfjkdLIfd3FfdRfSD.
++ You need to have a subscription code (license) such as: XJHhjlfjkdLIfd3FfdRfSD.
++ Trust me, XJHhjlfjkdLIfd3FfdRfSD is a fake one ^_^

 ## Usage